asmuth-archive/libsmatrix/README.md

 + A memory-only mode in which all data is kept in main memory

 + A hybrid memory/disk mode in which only a pool of recently/frequently used records is kept in memory.
-Use this to handle datasets larger than your available main memory.
-In this mode, the data is also persisted across restarts.
+In this mode the data is persisted across program restarts.
+It also allows yout to handle datasets larger than your available main memory

 **No big-data:** We are using this code to run a Collaborative Filtering recommendation engine for one of Germany's largest ecommerce sites.
 It is tested on "small-data" datasets